 The disputed domain name was registered in 2022, many years after the registration of the Complainant's PS • Paul Smith Signature Mark and PAUL SMITH mark, including in China where the Respondent is resident.
-The disputed domain name incorporates both marks.
+The disputed domain name incorporates both marks, omitting only the median dot in the former mark.
 The website to which the disputed domain name resolves prominently displays the Complainant's Paul Smith Signature Mark as its title and offers for sale what are purported to be the Complainant's products.
-In view of these circumstances, the Panel has reason to find that the Respondent had the Complainant's PS • Paul Smith Signature Mark and PAUL SMITH mark in mind when she registered the disputed domain name.
+In view of these circumstances, the Panel has reason to find that the Respondent had the Complainant's PS • Paul Smith Signature Mark and PAUL SMITH mark in mind when he registered the disputed domain name.